khaaali/planner-app/README.md

 ### Known issues

 - Datepicker tends to fail, when alert() in DOM is triggered, needs a page refersh
+- If an item is deleted from inventory, it will remain persistant in the trip.
 - Datepicker libirary CSS class conflicts with bootstrap,

 ```markdown